 III.
 Preliminary Findings on the Application

-1. UL submitted an acceptable application for expansion of its scope of recognition.
-OSHA's review of the application file and its comparability analysis indicate that UL can meet the requirements prescribed by 29 CFR 1910.7 for expanding its recognition to include the addition of 21 test standards for NRTL testing and certification listed above.
-This preliminary determination does not constitute an interim or temporary approval of UL's application.
+UL submitted an acceptable application for expansion of its scope of recognition.
+OSHA's review of the application file, and pertinent documentation, indicate that UL can meet the requirements prescribed by 29 CFR 1910.7 for expanding its recognition to include the addition of these twenty-five test standards for NRTL testing and certification listed above.
+This preliminary finding does not constitute an interim or temporary approval of UL's application.

-The OTPCA staff will review all comments to the docket submitted in a timely manner and, after addressing the issues raised by these comments, will recommend to the Assistant Secretary for Occupational Safety and Health whether to grant UL's application for expansion of its scope of recognition and whether to add the two test standards to the NRTL list of appropriate test standards.
-The Assistant Secretary will make the final decision on granting the application and adding the two new test standards.
+OSHA staff will review all comments to the docket submitted in a timely manner and, after addressing the issues raised by these comments, will recommend to the Assistant Secretary for Occupational Safety and Health whether to grant UL's application for expansion of its scope of recognition.
+The Assistant Secretary will make the final decision on granting the application.
 In making this decision, the Assistant Secretary may undertake other proceedings prescribed in Appendix A to 29 CFR 1910.7.

 OSHA will publish a public notice of its final decision in the Federal Register.